Leadership. Engagement. Action. Diversity.

 Attendees will have an opportunity to gather in an intimate setting and cultivate deeper partnerships with each other while developing and enhancing skill sets that enrich and advance their impact on organizational culture.

 The L.E.A.D.
-Summit is a one-day conference which includes a variety of concurrent sessions, cross-disciplinary networking opportunities and two keynote speakers (the second to be announced soon).
+Summit is a one-day conference which includes a variety of concurrent sessions, cross-disciplinary networking opportunities and two keynote speakers.
 With facilitators drawn from corporate, academia, non-profit, athletics and health care, attendees will cultivate a deeper understanding of how to lead with intentionality.
 Participants can create their personalized schedule by choosing from various concurrent sessions which best suit their capacity to grow.

 Daniel Juday loves traveling, meeting new people, and working to build bridges of understanding and empathy across challenging “divides.”